 Washington state ranked highest for midwife integration in obstetric care among all 50 states.

 “Midwives provide supportive individualized care.
-We recognize that every woman’s an individual, every family is different and every journey through pregnancy and birth is different,” says Mary Lou Kopas, M.N., a certified nurse midwife at Northwest Hospital & Medical Center’s Childbirth Center.
+We recognize that every woman’s an individual, every family is different and every journey through pregnancy and birth is different,” says Mary Lou Kopas, M.N., a certified nurse midwife at the Childbirth Center at UW Medical Center - Northwest.

 Though midwifery is experiencing resurgence in popularity in the United States, stereotypes about what midwives can and can’t do are still common.
 Here are some midwifery myths, debunked.